hirosukt/GiveHead/README.md

 # GiveHead
-The plugin add command to get player's head.
+The plugin add command to get player's head with many aliases.
 Tested in: 1.12.2

 Page :